How to apply

 - Can be a pathway into the Bachelor of Creative Intelligence & Innovation (BCII)

-- Diploma subjects are also available as electives and sub-majors
+- Diploma subjects are also available as electives and submajors within your core degree

 Adds to your core degree

 You can add the Diploma in Innovation to any UTS bachelor’s degree (excluding the BTi or BCII).
 The diploma is the perfect way to add breadth to a core degree with an equal emphasis on (i) creative intelligence and (ii) innovation and entrepreneurship.
-Creative intelligence is a transdisciplinary approach to defining and solving complex problems.
-Meanwhile, entrepreneurship emphasises which simple actions can be done today to work towards such solutions.
+Creative intelligence is a transdisciplinary approach to exploring complex problem spaces and collaboratively developing creative solutions.
+Innovation and entrepreneurship emphasises an iterative and experimental approach to validating and implementing ideas.

 Rather than building the skills for a specific career, the Diploma in Innovation is about preparing for the future of work.
-In fact, it responds directly to industry demand for graduates who can demonstrate inter- and transdisciplinary approaches in their professional practice.
-There’s an emphasis on entrepreneurial thinking, too: by the time you graduate, you’ll be ready to be an entrepreneur, serve entrepreneurial clients, or integrate entrepreneurial processes into your day-to-day work.
+In fact, it responds directly to industry demand for graduates who can demonstrate inter- and transdisciplinary approaches in their professional practice (e.g. AlphaBeta, 2019).
+There’s an emphasis on experiential learning, too.
+That means, by the time you graduate, you’ll know the principles and you’ll have developed the practices to be an entrepreneur, or support entrepreneurial managers or clients in your day-to-day work.

 Our course content embraces the unlimited possibilities of the new world of work.
 Subjects include extensive studios on innovation and entrepreneurship, explorations of complexity and sustainability, and deep dives into concepts of frame innovation and futures thinking.